SpeedRunTools/twitchsrlirc/README.md

 ## TODO / Future
 - I'd like to make it so you can easily toggle between TwitchTV chat and IRC.
-- Error handling when you don't provide a username in the hash
 - Json decode http://twitchstatus.com/api/status?type=chat to determine if Twitch servers are usable or not.

 ## Shoutouts